-I believe that everyone varies greatly in their backgrounds, their make-up, their desires, needs and strengths and therefore she sees the importance of getting to know each client individually before collaboratively deciding the best way forward.
-I originally trained in Cognitive-Behavioural Therapy (CBT) and Psychodynamic Psychotherapy, however more recently I have trained in Eye Movement Desensitisation and Reprocessing (EMDR) and Cognitive-Analytical Therapy (CAT) techniques, which I integrate heavily into my work (see below for a description of each).
+I believe that everyone varies greatly in their backgrounds, their make-up, their desires, needs and strengths and therefore I value the importance of getting to know each client individually before collaboratively deciding the best way forward.
+I originally trained in Cognitive-Behavioural Therapy (CBT) and Psychodynamic Psychotherapy, however I tend to integrate these using Cognitive-Analytical Therapy (CAT) techniques, which I integrate heavily into my work now (see below for a description of each).
+I am also an accredited Eye Movement Desensitisation and Reprocessing (EMDR) Practitioner, which I can do in (relative) isolation, or integrate as part of a more varied therapeutic approach.
 I also draw on aspects of other approaches I have trained in, including Compassion-Based Theory, Acceptance and Commitment Therapy and Mindfulness techniques, depending on the needs and desires of the client.

 Below is a more in-depth explanation of my four main approaches: